highcharts-for-python/highcharts-stock/docs/using.rst

 Populating Series Data
 ===========================

-Every single :term:`Series` class in **Highcharts for Python** features several different methods to either instantiate data points directly, load data (to an existing series instance), or to create a new series instance with data already loaded.
+Every single :term:`Series` class in **Highcharts Stock for Python** features several different methods to either instantiate data points directly, load data (to an existing series instance), or to create a new series instance with data already loaded.

 .. tabs::